-The collection is managed by an independent set of Trustees and is housed in Skipton Library on the High Street.
+The collection is managed by an independent set of Trustees.

 Part of the collection is currently on loan to the University of York for research purposes.

-Public ConveniencesSkipton Town Council currently manages the public conveniences at Coach Street Car Park in Skipton, having taken over this responsibility when the facility was threatened with closure.
+Public ConveniencesSkipton Town Council operates the Public Toilets at Coach Street Car Park in Skipton, having taken over this responsibility when the facility was threatened with closure.